Saving an Insolvent Business

 There are multiple reasons why businesses encounter financial difficulties, but it’s crucial to understand the options before deciding to file for bankruptcy.

-Business proposals can offer a way out in some cases.
+Filing a proposal with your creditors can offer a way out in some cases.

 Here are some questions to ask before you make a decision: